-ETP Authorized Capital Stock / Units ETP's partnership agreement authorizes ETP to issue an unlimited number of additional limited partner interests and other equity securities that are senior to, equal in rank with or junior to the common units on terms and conditions established by ETP's general partner in its sole discretion without the approval of ETP's unitholders.
-As of July 25, 2012, ETP had issued and outstanding 245,384,035 common units, 8,853,832 Class E units and a 1.4% general partner interest.
-In conjunction with the merger, as part of the Sunoco Logistics restructuring, ETP will enter into an amendment to its partnership agreement to create Class F units.
-The amount which will be issued will be determined at the closing of the merger and will equal 50,706,000 Class F units, plus an amount equal to the amount of cash contributed by Sunoco to ETP at the closing divided by \$50.00.
-As a limited partnership, ETP is exempt from the rule of the NYSE that would require equityholder approval for the issuance of equity equal to or in would require equityholder approval for the issuance of equity equal to or in excess of 20% of the number of outstanding equity of a company.
-Therefore, approval of the ETP unitholders is not required for such issuances under the rules of the NYSE.
+Sunoco ETP Authorized Capital Stock / Units Sunoco's authorized capital stock consists of 400,000,000 shares of common stock, ETP's partnership agreement authorizes ETP to issue an unlimited number par value \$1.00 per share, and 15,000,000 shares of preferred stock, without par of additional limited partner interests and other equity securities that are value. senior to, equal in rank with or junior to the common units on terms and conditions established by ETP's general partner in its sole discretion without Under its articles of incorporation, Sunoco has 15,000,000 authorized shares of the approval of ETP's unitholders. "blank check" preferred stock, without par value.
+As such, the Sunoco board of directors has the authority, without shareholder approval, to create one or more As of June 20, 2012, ETP had issued and outstanding 229,859,035 common series of preferred stock, to issue shares of preferred stock in such series up to the units, 8,853,832 Class E units and a 1.5% general partner interest.
+In maximum number of shares of the relevant series of preferred stock authorized, conjunction with the merger, as part of the Sunoco Logistics restructuring, and to determine the designation, powers, preferences and rights of each series, ETP will enter into an amendment to its partnership agreement to create and the qualifications, limitations and restrictions of any such series.
+Such Class F units.
+The amount which will be issued will be determined at the determination may include, without limitation, provisions with respect to voting closing of the merger and will equal 50,706,00 Class F units, plus an rights, redemption, convertibility, distribution and preference on dissolution or amount equal to the amount of cash contributed by Sunoco to ETP at the otherwise. closing divided by \$50.00.
+As of June 19, 2012, Sunoco had issued and outstanding 104,733,328 shares of common stock and no shares of preferred stock.
+As a limited partnership, ETP is exempt from the rule of the NYSE that would require equityholder approval for the issuance of equity equal to or in shares of the surviving or new corporation to be outstanding immediately after the effectiveness of the plan entitled to cast at least a majority of the votes entitled to be cast generally for the election of directors; (ii) immediately prior to the adoption of the plan and at all times thereafter prior to its effective date, another corporation outstanding shares of each class of the constituent corporation; or (iii) no shares of the constituent corporation have been issued prior to the adoption of the plan of that is a party to the plan owns directly or indirectly 80% or more of the merger or consolidation by the board of directors.